Documentation & Written Communication

 Why It's Bad

-Vague, no context, doesn't restate what you need, makes them search for previous email.
+Vague, no context, doesn't restate what you need.
+Forces them to dig through their inbox.

 "I REALLY need this ASAP.
 This is now URGENT."